 Computer Systems Technology

-The Computer Systems Technology sequence prepares technology professionals to manage computer systems and develop applications in a variety of settings.
+The Computer Systems Technology program prepares technology professionals to manage computer systems and develop applications in a variety of settings.
 Students develop knowledge and communication skills to successfully collaborate on projects.

 Point of Pride

 Computer Systems Technology students learn and work in two microcomputer labs, two telecommunications facilities, and an electronics laboratory.

 The Computer Systems Technology program at Illinois State provides students with a strong background in:

 - electronic communications